 The objective of Catella Hedgefond is to achieve stable returns at low risk, regardless of market conditions.

 The fund invests mainly in Nordic equities and bonds.
-The fund applies negative screening for sustainability criteria and consequently avoids long positions in companies that produce tobacco, alcohol, commercial games for money, pornography, coal, or weapons.
+The fund applies negative screening for sustainability criteria and consequently avoids long positions in companies that produce tobacco, alcohol, commercial games for money, pornography, fossil fuels, or weapons.
 Derivatives are used in management to protect fund capital and increase return opportunities.
 The fund is expected to have low co-variation with performance in the equity, credit and bond markets and may thus both raise the expected return and lower the expected risk in a traditional equity and fixed income portfolio.
 In structuring the portfolio, strong emphasis is placed on spreading risk and preventing any individual holding or sector from having excessive influence on fund performance.
 Investments are based on fundamental analysis of individual companies and traditional macroanalysis.
 The fund's target is to generate annual return of 3-5% with a standard deviation of 3%.